 Method

-IMPORTANT: We have provided partial results in the following sections written using a randomized dataset produced by Qualtrics to simulate what these sections will look like after data collection.
-These will be updated following the data collection.]
+[IMPORTANT: We provided partial results in the following sections written using a randomized dataset produced by Qualtrics to simulate what these sections will look like after data collection.
+These will be updated following the data collection.
+No pre-registration or data collection took place yet.]

 Power and sensitivity analyses

 Given the adjustments made to the original’s design, the original’s focus on item level analyses, and our data analysis plan to focus on individual level, we felt that the original’s effect cannot serve as a basis for the replication power analysis.

-We aimed for a sample of 1000 participants, 333/4 in each condition, which a sensitivity analysis indicated would allow the detection of independent samples t-test of the two conditions (Tasks 1a/1b below) with an effect of d = 0.19 (given 333 in each condition for two condition comparisons, power = 80%, alpha = 5%, one-tailed), and correlations of r = 0.14 (given single condition of 333, power = 80%, alpha = 5%, one-tailed), both traditionally considered weak to medium effects.
+We aimed for a sample of 1000 participants, to be evenly split among our three conditions (Task 1a, Task 1b and Task 1, as explained below), resulting in 333/4 in each condition.
+As explained more fully below, a data analysis strategy contemplates conducting independent samples t-tests on the results from Task 1a and Task 1b.
+A sensitivity analysis indicated that a sample size of 333 participants in each of these two conditions would allow the detection of independent samples t-test with an effect of d = 0.32 (given 333 in each condition for two condition comparisons, power = 80%, alpha = 0.1%, two-tailed), traditionally considered a medium effect.
+Separately, for Task 1c, we will be conducting a correlations analysis.
+A sensitivity analysis indicated that would allow us to detect correlations of r = 0.15 (given single condition of 333, power = 80%, alpha = 5%, two-tailed), traditionally considered a small to medium effect.
+Following data collection, we will provide an updated sensitivity analysis for any reduction due to exclusions.
+A 10% reduction in the number of participants would result in ~33 fewer participants per condition, meaning ~300 per condition.
+This would still capture an effect of .34 for independent samples t-test and .16 for correlation, which we believe would be sufficient for the stated purposes in the study.
 Our planned sample is several times larger than both Fischhoff et al. (1978) and Fox-Glassman and Weber (2016) that had 75-6 participants.

 Participants